Juz-Tom-J/SQL/SQL PLUS/readme.md

 <img src="images/setup.png" title="setup.exe" width="400"/>

 * After the running, you can see:
-   * Hover with mouse cursor on the image to see instructions
+   * Put your mouse cursor on the image to see instructions.
 <img src="images/inst1.jpeg" title="Installing..wait" width="400"/>

 <img src="images/inst2.jpeg" title="Accept the agreements" width="400"/>